Trading robustness: a scenario-free approach to robust Multi-Criteria Optimization for Treatment Planning: Discussion

 For the second strategy (Strategy 3), variance reduction alone applied at the first step would push the dose to the target toward zero.
 This is prevented by the hard constraint posed on the minimum target dose at \SI{95}{\percent} of the prescription.

-This prioritization strategy yields an exceptionally robust dose distribution for the target, which remains stable across all subsequent optimization steps.
+This prioritization strategy yields a dose distribution for the CTV that fulfills the robustness criteria already at the first Step of the LO sequence and remains stable across all subsequent optimization steps.
 However, this robustness comes at the expense of target conformity and reduced sparing of nearby organs at risk, highlighting the trade-offs inherent in such prioritization.

 Together, these two opposing strategies exemplify the flexibility afforded by the s-f LO framework.
 They demonstrate how variance reduction objectives can be treated on equal footing with dosimetric goals, allowing the prioritization configuration to be fully customized for each individual patient case.
 This opens the possibility for a broader spectrum of optimization strategies, tailored to clinical intent and case-specific trade-offs between robustness and plan quality.